Hanoi to Ha Giang loop

 It is easy to book these buses and difficult to get scammed, which makes them good options.
 Book directly through your hotel receptionist in Hanoi for ease.

-Or you can get a ticket at almost any travel agency in the Old Quarter, where you can consult experts about the quality, services, and price of the ride.
+Or you can get a ticket at almost any travel agency in the Old Quarter, where you can consult experts about the ride's quality, services, and price.

 You will have a smooth ride with AC, and the bus usually stops once at a petrol station where you can get snacks and stretch your legs.

-Many websites will mislead you by saying the ride takes only 5.5 hours, but in fact, it should be from 6 to 6.5 hours due to traffic and weather.
+Many websites will mislead you by saying the ride takes only 5.5 hours, but it should be from 6 to 6.5 hours due to traffic and weather.

-I have compiled the express bus and sleeper bus departure times throughout the day; pick-up from your hotel is widely available; you can ask the front desk about booking:
+I have gathered the departure times for express and sleeper buses daily.
+Hotel pick-up is widely available, and you can inquire at the front desk about booking.

 Sapa Express bus